jhonnycordova/test-dsy/readme.md

 ## Instalation

-After cloning the project, it'll be necesary to execute: **composer install**
+After cloning the project, it'll be necesary to execute: **composer install** to install of dependences